When it comes to vampires, Mormon is less.

 Although part of the German Expressionist film movement, Nosferatu features more location shots and fewer studio sets than contemporaries like The Cabinet of Dr. Caligari, and the use of natural settings infuses Nosferatu with an element of eerie realism matched by its star (whose rumored immersion into the role is detailed in 2000’s fine Shadow of the Vampire).

 In a 60 Minutes interview that aired soon before she became the first woman to win an Academy Award as Best Director, Kathryn Bigelow related the transformative experience that made her want to be a filmmaker: Sam Peckinpah’s The Wild Bunch.

 With her second feature film, Bigelow left indelible marks on both the Western and the vampire genres.
 Near Dark focuses on a marauding band of vampires (not dissimilar to the titular gang of Peckinpah’s classic), whose ranks begin to crack when an outsider is turned bloodsucker but lacks the group’s will to kill.

-The film makes gorgeous use of its settings, not just in the expansive plains, but in the seedy bars and motels that dot the landscape, and Bigelow deftly blends a tricky mix of action, heart and humor into something simultaneously grisly and poetic.
+The film makes gorgeous use of its settings, not just in the expansive plains, but in the seedy bars and motels that dot the landscape, and Bigelow deftly blends a tricky mix of action, heart and humor into something both grisly and poetic.
 The film is marred only by the insistent, elevator-music-from-hell score of Tangerine Dream, a group whose glorified Muzak nearly destroyed a number of otherwise excellent movies of the 1980s.

 4. Martin (1978)